 Grand Rapids is a relatively large city located in the state of Michigan.
-With a population of 195,097 people and 61 constituent neighborhoods, Grand Rapids is the second largest community in Michigan.
-Grand Rapids has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 196,445 people and 61 constituent neighborhoods, Grand Rapids is the second largest community in Michigan.
+Grand Rapids has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grand Rapids is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grand Rapids is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Grand Rapids who work in office and administrative support (12.67%), sales jobs (9.57%), and food service (8.09%).